jsimerly/SIHSportsbook/README.md

 ## The Project That Changed Everything

 SIHSportsbook holds a special place in my heart as the project that truly helped me break free from tutorial hell and establish myself as a developer.
-This was my first substantial application where I went beyond basic scripts and notebooks, tackling real challenges and creating something uniquely valuable for my fantasy football league community...
+This was my first substantial application where I went beyond basic scripts and notebooks, tackling real challenges and creating something uniquely interesting...
 Well not actually, I did play test this with some of my friends and feedback was pretty good, but before I actually got the whole league into it, sleeper stopped supporting their projections API.
 Oh well, now I know how to make fun stuff anyway.

 ## What It Does